 To generate a silly word, I just pick a random item from each list and stick them together.
 For example, taking the first item in each list gives us: Babbaldo - pretty silly right?

 I do a bit of processing, so if the last letter of the start sound is the same as the first letter in the ending sound, I remove it from the ending sound.
 This avoids words like Brirpet, which I found hard to pronounce; Bripet reads better.
 I also remove duplicate "u"s in the case of starting with Squ.

 I did go through all the lists to try to ensure they couldn't generate any rude words that I could think of, though I did allow them to generate silly insults, like Muppet and Whazzok.

 Adding more variation

 This all works fine but, like many random word generators, it gets boring pretty quickly as your brain notices the patterns and the repetitions.
-So I added a small number of word patterns which built on the basic words, adding texture.
-This also allowed me to replicate the sing-song nature of lots of silly words I thought of.
+So I added a small number of word patterns which built on the basic words, adding structure and texture.
+This also meant I could replicate the sing-song nature of lots of silly words I thought of.
 This approach was inspired by this article on a much more sophisticated program to generate sets of words that feel like they come from the same language.